 Why does Car Radio Keep Changing Stations by itself?
 It is usually caused by grounding problems, open wires, humidity, or software bugs.
 Most of the time, these problems can be easily fixed without professional help.

-There are many different reasons why your car radio keeps changing stations by itself.
+There are many reasons your car radio keeps changing stations by itself.

-The most common reason is that the driver accidentally hit a button on the steering wheel, or grabbed the knob to change stations and turned it instead of pushing it.
+The most common is that the driver accidentally hits a button on the steering wheel or grabs the knob to change stations and turned it instead of pushing it.

 If none of these sound like they may be causing this problem for you, then there may be something wrong with the wiring in your vehicle’s electrical system.

 No matter what’s the cause behind this issue, here are the ways to fix it-

 This is the most common cause of the issue we’re talking about.